jobream/List-of-Learning-Resources/README.md

 ## More Resources Are Coming Soon!!! 🚀🚀🚀

 ## Contributing
 Pull requests are welcome 👍.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change and ready [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 ------------------------------